Dzyuv001/Small-Simple-Pokedex/README.md

 # SmallSimplePokedex
- Small simple pokedex that was created as en exertice to rember old thing and learn new things
+ Small simple pokedex that was created as en exercise to remember old thing and learn new things.